HorizonRobotics/alf/README.md

 ## Installation

 #### OS software
-The following installation was tested on Ubuntu22.04 with CUDA 11.8.
+The following installation has been tested on Ubuntu22.04 and Ubuntu24.04 with CUDA 11.8.

-Python3.11 is currently supported by ALF.
-Note that some pip packages (e.g., pybullet) need python dev files, so make sure python3.11-dev is installed:
+Python3.10-3.12 is currently supported by ALF.
+Note that some pip packages (e.g., pybullet) need python dev files, so make sure the corresponding python3-dev package is installed:

 ```
 sudo apt install -y python3.11 python3.11-dev
 ```

-Boost is also required by ALF for fast parallel environments.
+We also require the following packages:
 ```
-sudo apt install libboost-all-dev
+sudo apt install libboost-all-dev   # required by ALF for fast parallel environments.
+sudo apt install swig               # required to build box2d-py
 ```

 #### Python environment